 Image courtesy of Chichester Web.
 This article forms part of a series on the archaeology of Westgate and is adapted with their permission from an archaeological desk-based assessment prepared by SLR Consulting Ltd on behalf of Chichester College in 2013.
 The numbers on the map refer to objects mentioned in the text below that have been found and registered… Continue reading Medieval Westgate

-Historical images
+Historic images

 Click on each image for a closer look.
 The olde West Gate itself?
 According to the caption, looking down West Street in 1782 from outside the walls, or is it?
 Historians are of the view that this is in fact Eastgate with the City prison on top, demolished in 1783.
-The other gates were demolished… Continue reading Historical images
+The other gates were demolished… Continue reading Historic images